openmultiplayer/web/frontend/docs/scripting/functions/NPC_GetPathPoint.md

 - All coordinate and stopRange parameters are passed by reference
 - Point indices start from 0
 - Returns false if the path or point index is invalid
-- Use this to inspect or modify path configurations

 ## Related Functions